mattjw/sparkql/README.md

 | `TimestampType` | `Timestamp` |

 `Array` (counterpart to `ArrayType` in PySpark) allows the definition of arrays of objects.
-By creating a sub-class of `Struct`, we can define a custom class that will be converted to a `StructType`.
+By creating a subclass of `Struct`, we can define a custom class that will be converted to a `StructType`.

 For